Web3 UX Design: The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them

 Because blockchains are public ledgers, any user online is capable of retrieving such data from blockchain explorers as — info about made or pending transactions on-chain, wallet addresses, blocks, gas fees (transaction fees), etc. Users can also get data about smart contracts and nodes.
 Each blockchain always has its own blockchain explorer.

-However, for Web3 products, that means that user transaction data is highly dependent on blockchain explorers.
+However, for Web3 products, this means that user transaction data is highly dependent on blockchain explorers.
+The biggest challenge here is that even for advanced crypto enthusiasts, reading blockchain explorers could be tricky.

 Transaction history visualisation with explorer API